Get started with the portal content editor

 Use the content editor toolbar

 Sign in first.
 This will enable content editing for users with this permission.
 A toolbar on the right hand side allows you to edit the page properties.
-A blue edit button will appear when the mouse moves over any content that can be managed by the user.
+The edit button will appear when the mouse moves over any content that can be managed by the user.

 |Preview On/Off||When on, published and unpublished content will be visible.
 When off, only published content can be seen.|